Euthalita/social-project/README.md

 # social-project
-Baseado e inspirado no projeto do curso em video
+Baseado e inspirado no projeto do curso em video, com acrescimo do javaScript e algumas mudanças